 Now you should have an awesome sounding looped track!

-We hope this short tutorial on looping audio on DaVinci Resolve’s Fairlight page was helpful.
+We hope this short tutorial on looping audio on the DaVinci Resolve Fairlight page was helpful.
 This is a skill you’ll likely have to use time and time again, so continue to practice in your future projects and learn to nail this edit!